katiektea/100-days-of-code/log.md

 It took me a while to understand EJS, adding routes and rendering to a specific file.
 It's important to understand this type of logic really well, where we are able to fill a template in with data coming back from a database or data a user has provided and it’s not a static file that is the same every time.

+### Day 37: Thursday June 25, 2020 ###

+I'm starting to forget to log on github as I have my own log on excel.
+However, that is no excuse.

+I continue on with the UDEMY course and learned more about post routes, important EJS tags and really grasphing the logic in working with EJS and node.

+### Day 38: Wednesday 1st July, 2020 ###

+I was revising previous concepts.
+I decided to revise some JS and do more JS projects.
+Kind of getting exhausted doing tutorials.

+I also learned about UML and modelling today as part of my course.
+I had a glimpse at web design basics and understanding the terms and principles.

+**Thoughts**

+I REALLY, have to start coding daily again.
+I've been quite caught up in a a number of other things, such as working for some partners, writing, content creation and perhaps spending too much time on my assessments on my traininng program.

+Time to reset!
+I can do this!

 ------------------------------------------------------------------